 Back in early 1990s, few were convinced that electron cyclotron resonance heating (ECRH) could fit the bill when it came to achieving the high-power, high-frequency parameters required for ITER plasma heating.
 In fact Mark Henderson specifically remembers his thesis advisor warning him to "go into any field but that one."

-But technological breakthroughs on a number of key components of the gyrotron—the microwave-generating device at the core of the ECRH system—has led to steadily increasing performance and, today, in addition to being one of three external heating systems on ITER, ECRH is considered as one of the more viable candidates for the mix of external heating techniques under consideration for the larger, more powerful fusion reactors planned next.
+But technological breakthroughs on a number of key components of the gyrotron—the microwave-generating device at the core of the ECRH system—have led to steadily increasing performance and, today, in addition to being one of three external heating systems on ITER, ECRH is considered as one of the more viable candidates for the mix of external heating techniques under consideration for the larger, more powerful fusion reactors planned next.

 "From performance measured in kilowatts in the early years of development, we now have devices routinely operating at 1 MW (one million watts) for periods of 1000 seconds," says Henderson, who leads the Electron Cyclotron Section at ITER.
 "This development has largely been driven by the needs of the fusion community, although gyrotrons also have applications as heating devices in industry or as microwave sources in spectroscopy and diagnostics."